top of page

 1. You Win, But Feel Worn Out

-Milestones pass with a muted shrug.
+Milestones achieved, but you are not satisfied.
 You ask, “Why don’t I feel more excited?”

-Dr. Nicole LePera, holistic psychologist, notes that chronic burnout often stems from childhood patterns of over-performance as a way to earn approval.
+Dr. Nicole LePera, holistic psychologist, notes that chronic burnout and frustration with the self, often stems from childhood patterns of over-performance as a way to earn approval.

 2. Your Self-Talk is a Savage